 This isn't really a bug per-se; It's rather harmless and only cosmetic.
 But it might be possible to improve this so that the ARP table is only cleared when static ARP is being disabled, and not every time it is run.
 It might not be worth the effort though.

-#2 Updated by Bipin Chandra almost 9 years ago
+#2 Updated by Bipin Chandra about 9 years ago

 static ARP is enabled for me and still i left it for 24 hours and all the communicating hosts never show as online or lets says all dhcp lease entry and arp show all ip etc online, it doesnt refresh.